 Pink Shirt Day: Wearing Anti Bullying Shirts

 On February 22nd you might come across the hashtags #PinkShirtDay or #PinkShirtPromise on social media.
 You might also run into a group of people wearing pink tops with the slogan “Make Nice” on them.
 These hashtags and slogans are part of an awareness day in Canada called Pink Shirt Day.
 This anti-bullying movement started at a Canadian high school in 2007.
 A Grade 9 boy had been bullied on the opening day of school for wearing a pink shirt, a color traditionally seen as feminine.
 Two boys and their friends organized a school protest in order to show solidarity with their peer.
-They bought and distributed pink anti bullying shirts
+They bought and distributed pink anti bullying shirts to all their male classmates.

 Pink Shirt Day: How You Can Participate